Description of Service

 The first logo proposals will be presented to you as JPEG images.
 Following approval, we will send you the final design by email for confirmation.
 The designs will be transferred as; Adobe Illustrator (AI), JPG (300 DPI), PNG and PDF (Adobe Reader) files.
 We then review them together – with a possible total of 2 changes in the final 3 proposals and 1 final change at the end of the project.
 The timing of the changes may vary, depending on the complexity of the proposals.
 However, after approval, we shall do our best to minimise completion time.

 - Copyright certificate

-After your Logo is created, the best practice is to register your image on behalf of your company’s name at the national French administration to be recognized as your company’s brand.
+Once your logo has been created, the best practice is for us to register your image for you at the national French administration, in order to be recognized as your company’s brand.

-Congratulations!
-You are now ready to start your branding policy and have a readily-accessible file for any advertising or merchandising requirements.
+And there we have it, congratulations!
+You are now ready to start your branding policy and have a readily-accessible logo for all of your advertising and merchandising.

 To find out more, take a look at our news articles: